 A few client libraries would need that the browser is started forcefully through the start() method.

 Once the browser has been initialized and its reference has been assigned in a variable, the Selenese commands can be run by invoking the required methods referring that browser variable.
 The type function can be called in the manner:

 selenium.type("field-id", "string to type")

 The browser would perform the type of operation in the background.
 This would be identical to the user typing the input to a browser.
 The locator along with the string mentioned during the function invocation would be used.

 There is no mechanism that Selenium RC has for reporting the results.
 The users are allowed to build the customizing according to their needs and the features of the selected programming language can be used.
 This idea works quite well, but what would the users do if they need something quick that has been already prepared for them.
 The existing test framework or library would meet the needs quicker than the reporting code developed by you.

 The test frameworks can be availed for most of the programming languages.
-They offer a test engine which is flexible enough to execute the tests.
+They offer a test engine that is flexible enough to execute the tests.
 There is a library code that helps to report the results as well.
 There are two very common test frameworks in Java - TestNG and JUnit.
 NUnit is used for .NET platforms.